The Human Truth Foundation

 q=180.

 In the 1990s, Bangladesh was only included in the Corruption Perception Index data in 1996, where it came 4th-worst.
 When CPI data collection resumed in 2001, Bangladesh immediately took the worst spot, pushing Nigeria to 2nd-worst.
-Things improved from 2006 onwards, and overall thoughout the 2000s, Bangladesh improved its CPI more than any other country except Qatar.
+Things improved from 2006 onwards, and overall throughout the 2000s, Bangladesh improved its CPI more than any other country except Qatar.

 Happiness